Mathematics

 • Algebra

-We plan and teach mathematics through a system called Loopy Maths, which consists of clear modelling of the concept, time to practice the skills and a range of application opportunities.
-These opportunities allow children the chance to reason and problem solve in a range of contexts and even at a greater depth.
+Maths at Hillbourne is taught in small, well-sequenced steps that build on children’s prior knowledge.
+Each maths session consists of clear modelling of new concepts using a range of representations and manipulatives, time to practice the skills and a range of application opportunities.
+These opportunities allow children the chance to reason and problem solve in a range of contexts.

 Read more about the role of mathematics at Hillbourne Primary School in our Maths Policy.